ionutbalosin/faster-jvm-start-up-techniques/README.md

 Techniques about how to improve the JVM start-up time for any application running on the JVM.

-Please use this tutorial in conjunction with my presentation slides [to-be-defined](https://ionutbalosin.com/talks)
+Please use this tutorial in conjunction with my presentation slides [Techniques for a faster JVM start-up](https://ionutbalosin.com/talks)

->Please visit my [web site](https://ionutbalosin.com/) if you are interested into further performance or software architecture related articles.
+>Please visit my [web site](https://ionutbalosin.com/) if you are interested in further performance or software architecture-related articles.

->Please check my [training catalog](https://ionutbalosin.com/training) if you are interested into specialized training for your company.
+>Please check my [training catalog](https://ionutbalosin.com/training) if you are interested in specialized training for your company.

 ## Content